-The out of hours service at George Elliott had a broad cross section of satisfaction, nonetheless over a third respondents were dissatisfied.
+The out of hours service had a broad cross section of satisfaction.

 Worry.
 Not cared about.

 These are natural responses when an issue superficially appears to be more important to one person than another.
 Appointment delays can't be helped.
 For patients as a whole, up to 6 patients can be seen at the surgery for every one patient who receives a home visit, therefore appointment availability will decrease with every home visit requested.